cyberbotics/webots-doc/automobile/sumo-interface.md

 A simple way to get the traffic lights Ids and indexes is to open the network file in [Netedit](http://sumo.dlr.de/wiki/NETEDIT#Traffic_Lights_2).
 In the traffic lights mode you can simply select a traffic light and right click on one of the connections to get all the required information.

-%figure "Netedit in traffic lights mode, here the 'trafficLightID' is equal to '-1320' and the trafficLightIndex is equal to '2'"
+%figure "Netedit in traffic lights mode.
+Here the 'trafficLightID' is equal to '-1320' and the trafficLightIndex is equal to '2'"
 ![sumo_traffic_light.png](images/sumo_traffic_light.png)
 %end